handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Overview

 Handsontable offers comprehensive accessibility support in line with international standards.
-Due to our deep belief in the principle of "design for all," web applications should be as inclusive as possible.
+Due to our deep belief in the principle of "design for all", web applications should be as inclusive as possible.

 Accessibility features of Handsontable include: